zekaouinoureddine/SQL-Chinnok-Database/README.md

 - View my verified achievement [here](https://s3-us-west-2.amazonaws.com/udacity-printer/production/certificates/ef8e84c5-9d1c-4825-9cbb-d2d82a844d2b.pdf) from [Udacity](https://www.udacity.com/)

 ---
+What are you waiting for to enroll for the track and try it for yourself.
+You'll enjoy uncovering insights from data in an efficient way!
 #### Thank you for your intrest ☻

 [Back To The Top](#sql-chinnok-database)